 Half of the units will be filled with people who are eligible for neighborhood preference, selected by lottery.

 The other half will be filled by a general lottery which includes everyone who applied.

-The housing lottery will be held on or before January 2, 2020.
-If your application is selected for further screening, you will be notified by January 9, 2020.
+The housing lottery will be held on or before January 6, 2020.
+If your application is selected for further screening, you will be notified that week.